This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Recipes

 There are a ton of ways to add cayenne pepper to your diet and take advantage of these awesome benefits.
-It can be added to spicy foods — meat dishes, nuts and seeds — and even drinks.
+It can be added to spicy foods and even drinks.
+Here are some to try:

 Medicinal lotions and creams that contain capsicum extract are known to be safe for most adults when applied to the skin and consumed.
 The active chemical in capsicum, capsaicin, is approved by the U.S. Food and Drug Administration as an over-the-counter product, so it can be sold without a prescription.